sallysujilee/rc0323-code-solutions/express-intro/express-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express useful for?
+logic you can apply depending on the requests on how to navigate through the site through all the response objects

-- How does Express fit into a full-stack web application?
+- How does Express fit into a full-stack web application? used as back-end framework

-- How do you add `express` to your package dependencies?
+- How do you add `express` to your package dependencies? install into command line (`npm install express`)

-- What Express application method starts the server and binds it to a network `PORT`?
+- What Express application method starts the server and binds it to a network `PORT`? listen() method

 ## Notes